What Happens When a Domain Expires? (with timeline)

 If you don’t already know it domain names expire after some time.
 It is a usual case that you might forget to renew a domain name and that happened to me in the past too.
 You probably wonder what happens in those cases and what you can do after your domain name expires.

 So what happens when a domain expires?
-The domain will enter in a renewal grace period (around 18-45 days based on your domain name registrar).
+When a domain expires, it will enter a renewal grace period (around 18-45 days based on your domain name registrar).
 In this period you can renew your domain with the regular price and get it back.
 After this period domain will enter a redemption phase that lasts around 30 days and you need to pay an additional fee (usually around 80$) + regular renewal price to recover it.
 When both periods are done plus some additional days (5-20 days more) the domain would be available for registration to the public.

 Domain Name Expired and Now What?